 While a bunny kick can be alarming, the answer to why cats kick with the back legs is a fairly simple one.
-Either your cat is engaging in playful behavior, or it is warning you to leave it alone.
+Either your cat is engaging in playful behavior, or it’s warning you to leave it alone.

-A bunny kick is usually seen during playtime with your cat.
-It will grab its intended target, such as your arm or a toy, with its two front legs before kicking repeatedly with its hind legs – just like a bunny would do.
+A bunny kick is usually seen during playtime.
+A cat will grab its intended target, such as your arm or a toy, with its two front legs before repeatedly kicking with its hind legs like a bunny.

-A bunny kick can hurt somewhat, especially if your cat’s claws have gotten long and sharp.
+A bunny kick can hurt somewhat, especially if your cat’s claws are unsheathed.
 It can also be difficult to unlock your arm from your cat’s grip once your cat has grabbed hold of it.

-The bunny kick has been part of a cat’s evolution and is an important move to help it survive in the wild.
-In a nutshell, it can be described as both a tactical self-defense move and a hunting maneuver.
+All members of the feline family perform it as the bunny kick has been part of a cat’s evolution and enables it to survive in the wild.
+It’s a tactical self-defense move and hunting maneuver.

-In the wild, a cat will perform a bunny kick to capture and subdue its prey.
-A bunny kick won’t always kill it though, especially if a cat isn’t hungry and wants to save its meal for later.
+Wild cats will perform a bunny kick to capture and subdue their prey.
+A bunny kick won’t always kill a prey animal, as cats sometimes like to save food for later.

-However, the move will inflict enough damage to the prey to ensure it can’t escape.
-A cat may also choose to have fun with its prey by batting it around and kicking it with its hind legs, before eating the animal.
+The maneuver will inflict enough damage to the prey to ensure it can’t escape.
+Then, a cat may decide to have fun with its prey by batting it around and kicking it with its hind legs before eating them.

 If a cat needs to fight off another feline or defend itself against a predator, it will roll onto its back during an attack.
 While this may look like the cat is submitting, it’s actually quite the opposite.

-Unneutered male cats will often fight with one another over a female cat in heat too.
+Unneutered male cats will often fight with one another over a female cat in heat.
 Using the bunny kick will help gain dominance over the enemy, allowing the victorious animal to reproduce with the female cat.

 A bunny kick is also a distance-increasing mechanism.
 A cat will perform this move to defend itself from your touch if it’s not in the mood for interaction.
-It is a cat’s way to tell you to stop what you are doing.
+It’s a cat’s way to tell you to stop what you are doing.

-While it may be tempting, a cat rolling onto it’s back is not always an invitation for you to give them a rub.
-Instead, they’re simply indicating that they feel comfortable around you, meaning they don’t feel threatened.
+While it may be tempting, a cat rolling onto its back is not always an invitation for you to give them a rub.
+Instead, it’s indicating that it feels comfortable around you, meaning it doesn’t feel threatened.

 Much like when dealing with a predator, a cat will roll onto its back while grabbing its littermate with its front paws.
 The cat will then finish by kicking the other cat with its hind legs.

 In this scenario, the cats are playing and exploring their instincts through fun interactions with one another.
-If kittens engage in this way without hissing or aggression, they’re just playing and are fine to be left to carry on.
+If kittens engage in this way without hissing or aggression, they’re just playing and are OK to carry on.

-A cat will use the bunny kick when playing with its human too.
-Cats are very good at tricking their opponents into thinking they are resting or chilling out.
-If you fall for this and begin to rub a cat’s belly, it’ll attack and grab your hand the second it gets the chance.
+A cat will use the bunny kick when playing with humans, too.
+Cats are good at tricking their opponents into thinking they’re resting.
+If you fall for this and begin to rub a cat’s belly, it’ll grab your hand the second it gets the chance.

 Playfulness vs. Aggression

-Analyzing your cat’s body language is the best way to tell if your cat is being playful or aggressive.
+Analyzing your cat’s body language is the best way to tell if your cat is playful or aggressive.
 If your cat’s ears are pushed back, its tail is swishing wildly, and its eyes are dilated, these are all signs that your cat is feeling agitated and stressed.
-If this is the case, it’s wise to back off and leave your cat to cool off for a while before you get yourself hurt.
+If so, it’s wise to back off and leave your cat to cool off.

-On the other hand, if your cat is looking relaxed with its ears in their natural position then it’s likely your cat just wants to play.
-Proceed with caution – try throwing your cat its favorite toy so that it can bunny kick that instead of your own hand or arm.
+If your cat is looking relaxed with ears in its natural position, it’s likely your cat wants to play.
+Try throwing your cat its favorite toy so that it can bunny kick that instead of your hand or arm.

 Can I Prevent My Cat from Bunny Kicking?

-The problem you might face in trying to stop your cat from bunny kicking is that it’s an instinctual movement.
-When cats were once wild, only the best hunters could survive.
-A bunny kick is a hunting manoeuvre to capture prey so it’s very difficult to stop.
+You may face a problem trying to stop your cat from bunny kicking because it’s an instinctual movement.
+When cats were wild, only the best hunters could survive.
+A bunny kick is a hunting maneuver to capture prey, so it’s hard to stop.

 Discourage Hunting Behavior

 Perhaps you encouraged your cat to attack from a young age.
-While this was not your intention, kittens pick up on hunting behaviors quickly.
+While this was not your intention, kittens quickly pick up on hunting behaviors.
 While playing with your cat, you may have encouraged play by moving your feet around under the duvet or using your finger to entice your cat.

-Unfortunately, all this does is breeds predatory-style play.
+Unfortunately, all this does is breed predatory-style play.
 Your cat may begin to ambush you in seemingly unprovoked attacks because it now associates your movements with these behaviors.
-However, there are techniques that you can try to stop your cat from bunny kicking.

 Instead, positive playtime will encourage better behavior.
-Keep your cat engaged with puzzles, obstacle courses, or battery-operated toys that will keep it entertained for longer.
+Keep your cat engaged with puzzles, obstacle courses, or battery-operated toys.

 Don’t Use Cat Nip-Infused Toys

-Also, if your cat is in the mood for stalking then buy it a stuffed toy that it can practice its sneaking on.
+If your cat is in the mood for stalking, get it a stuffed toy that it can practice its sneaking on.
 Avoid toys stuffed with catnip that will make your cat go a little crazy.

-In a report in Companion Animal Psychology, it was explained how the classic catnip response includes bunny kicking, as well as rolling around and drooling.
+In Companion Animal Psychology, it was explained how the classic catnip response includes bunny kicking while rolling around and drooling.
 As this is something you’re trying to avoid, catnip will only encourage unwanted bad behavior.

 Even if your cat is exposing its belly to you, few cats like having their stomachs rubbed.
-You’ll often find that a bunny kick is a direct response to you touching this sensitive area.
+You’ll likely find that a bunny kick is a direct response to you touching this sensitive and vulnerable area.

-While it might be tempting to give your cat’s abdomen a delicate rub, it’s best to avoid this area.
-And this goes for most cats too.
-In doing so, you’re likely to receive a painful bunny kick to warn you to get off.
+While it may be tempting to give your cat’s abdomen a delicate rub, it’s best to avoid this area completely.
+This goes for most cats, as you’re likely to receive a painful bunny kick to warn you to get off.